Guidance

 Unincorporated Joint Ventures or Joint Arrangement Non-entities (JANE)

-The parties to the unincorporated joint venture, known as Joint Arrangement Non-entities make different contributions through their existing structures to create a business venture or achieve a common objective.
+The parties to the unincorporated joint venture, known as Joint Arrangement Non-entities, make different contributions through their existing structures to create a business venture or achieve a common objective.
 There is typically an agreement detailing the rights and obligations to each other and third parties.
 Profits and losses flow directly to the parties of the joint venture arrangement.

-Unincorporated joint ventures or Joint Arrangement Non-entities do not meet the conditions of an ‘undertaking’ or ‘group undertaking’ in section 1161 of the Companies Act 2006 and so cannot be a connected party to an end user for the purpose of the reverse charge, unless the joint venture gives rise to a general partnership in accordance with the Partnership Act 1890.
+Unincorporated joint ventures or Joint Arrangement Non-entities do not meet the conditions of an ‘undertaking’ or ‘group undertaking’ in section 1161 of the Companies Act 2006 so cannot be a connected party to an end user for the purpose of the reverse charge, unless the joint venture gives rise to a general partnership in accordance with the Partnership Act 1890.

 An unincorporated joint venture or Joint Arrangement Non-entities may be an end user.
 For example, co-owners of land who are treated as a single person for VAT purposes.